nilearn/nilearn/nilearn/datasets/description/juelich.rst

+.. _juelich_atlas:

 Juelich atlas
 =============

 Notes
 -----
-The Julich-Brain Cytoarchitectonic Atlas presents cytoarchitectonic maps in several coordinate spaces, such as :term:`MNI` colin27, MNI152, and freesurfer.
+The Julich-Brain cytoarchitectonic atlas presents cytoarchitectonic maps in several coordinate spaces, such as :term:`MNI` colin27, MNI152, and freesurfer.
 These maps originate from peer-reviewed probability maps that define both cortical and subcortical brain regions.